horvbalint/robogo/README.md

 Robogo is a backend multitool for projects using [MongoDB](https://www.mongodb.com/), [Mongoose](https://www.npmjs.com/package/mongoose) and [Express](https://www.npmjs.com/package/express).
 Its aim is to reduce the amount of time needed to start, extend and maintain a project.
 Robogo started out as a CRUD operation helper, but soon evolved into a much more complex system with a lots of features on top of being a CRUD engine.

+It is recommended to use this package's frontend helper [robolt](TODO) to make things simpler on the frontend.

 ## Table of contents